hjleepapa/1.main/REDIS_DATA_GUIDE.md

 # Redis Data Storage Guide

 ## Overview
-Redis is used for session management, caching, and real-time features in the Sambanova project.
+Redis is used for session management, caching, and real-time features in the Convonet project.
 Here's what data is stored and how to use it.

 ## Data Structure